 Why Radio Frequency Welding?

-For over 45 years, Miller Weldmaster has manufactured hot air, hot wedge and impulse welding machines.
-Over the years, we have listened and responded to our customers’ need of multiple technologies.
-Our philosophy of growth has led to us to the addition of the most versatile RF welders in the world.
+For over 45 years, Miller Weldmaster has manufactured hot air, hot wedge, and impulse welding machines.
+Over the years, we have listened and responded to our customers’ needs for multiple technologies.
+Our philosophy of growth has led us to the addition of the most versatile RF welders in the world.
+If you're curious about this evolution, learn more about the science behind radio frequency welding.
 We are pleased to now offer a complete line of fabric welding solutions to our North American customers.

 We are proud to announce our new partnership with Zemat Technology Group, the largest European manufacturer of radio frequency welding machines in the western hemisphere.

 For over 60 years, Zemat has sold over 6,500 machines in more than 75 countries.
 This partnership combines Miller Weldmaster’s industry-leading presence in North America with Zemat’s global reach of technologically advanced machines.
 Miller Weldmaster and Zemat have co-developed a line of stationary, traveling and custom radio frequency welding solutions.

 The two companies have a complementary vision and offer a like-minded partnership.
 The combined 100+ years of industry experience offer customers the knowledge and capability they need.
 Our line of RF welders offers versatile, sophisticated control systems with the easy-to-use controls that Miller Weldmaster customers have come to expect.

 What is Radio Frequency Technology?